Anxiety (Worry)

 • Tip 3

-Expand your comfort zone and by discovering what you can do (even when your anxious mind says you can’t)
+Help your child expand their comfort zone and by discovering what they can do (even when their anxious mind says they can’t)

-PAUSE: when you notice sensations of anxiety - PAUSE
+PAUSE: ask them to Pause when they notice sensations of anxiety

-ANCHOR: yourself to the present moment and BREATHE to help calm your body
+ANCHOR: get them to anchor themselves to the present moment and BREATHE to help calm the body

-UNDERSTAND: anxiety is normal, and is an old system of helping you survive.
+UNDERSTAND: anxiety is normal, and is an old system of helping humans survive.

-STEP BACK: take a different perspective and ask if your mind is being helpful?
-Is it taking you towards doing what matters to you, or away from that?
+STEP BACK: get them to take a different perspective and ask them if their mind is being helpful?
+Is it taking them towards doing what matters to them, or away from that?

-ENGAGE: in taking action and doing what matters, carrying your anxiety with you if you need to.
+ENGAGE: encourage them to engage in taking action and doing what matters, carrying the anxiety with them if they need to.

 The below Red, Amber, Green table highlights different levels (Red being the most serious) of anxiety and what should be done.